radudilirici/Introduction-to-Robotics/RoboPong/README.md

 The finger was 3D Printed by [Alex Tesileanu](https://github.com/TesileanuAlexandru).
 It is turned left or right by a Servo Motor.
 There are also two Servo Motors attached to the finger that control the joints with nylon strings.
 On its back there is a resort so it gets to a straight position when the strings are released.

+For the display I used [this](https://github.com/sumotoy/TFT_ILI9163C) library, but I changed some of its settings, because the image was not fitting the screen.
+The changes were made in the '\_settings\TFT_ILI9163C_settings.h' file.
+About a third of the display was not displaying properly, so I changed the '#define \_\_OFFSET		32' to '#define \_\_OFFSET		0'.
+There was also a line on the other axis that didn't work.
+I didn't find a value for another offset, so I increased the width of the screen by one pixel and it worked.
+This means that the x = 0 line is not displayed and you must take this into consideration.
+For this I changed the '#define \_GRAMWIDTH      128' to '#define \_GRAMWIDTH      129'.
+I made these changes only for the \_\_144_RED_PCB__.
+If you have another display, you might want to change the values for your version.

 Because the project uses two Arduinos, you must upload GameMenu to the master Arduino, and the ServoSlave to the slave Arduino.
 I used a second Arduino because the display functions interfere with the Servo Motors that were not on pins 9 or 10.
 That is probably because the Servo.h library disables AnalogWrite() on these pins on Arduino UNO.
 I will try to manually disable AnalogWrite() on another pin to see if that's the case.
 If so, I will remove the second Arduino.